Assertions Quotes

 house better than their home?"
 Who does not prefer

-civility to barbarism? - Author: C.S.
+civility to barbarism? ~ C.S.
 Lewis

 Assertions quotes by C.S.
 Lewis